top of page

 The Thoughts We Carry Quietly: “If I don’t do it, no one else will”

 Sarah is the one people call when something needs to be handled or when someone needs help.
+But what does a typical day actually look like for someone who always puts others first?
 When a friend needs help, she rearranges her day.
-When her child struggles, she drops what she’s doing without hesitation.
+When her child struggles, she drops what she's doing without hesitation.
 When her mother needs her to bring her an appointment, she will take time off work and make up the time after hours.

 She often tells herself she’ll get to her things later—after the emails are sent, the kids are settled, the family favors are done.
 But later rarely comes.
 By the end of the day, she’s exhausted, irritable, and quietly resentful, wondering why she feels so depleted when she’s doing what she’s “supposed” to do.
 Sarah struggles with saying no to people because she likes helping others and feels as if she doesn’t do it, no one else may be able to help.
 She liked being the one people count on.
 She also rarely asks for help because she feels bad about inconveniencing others.